“I’m no genius. I’m smart in spots—but I stay around those spots.”

 But as Buffett put so eloquently, we do not necessarily need to understand these more esoteric areas to invest capital.
 Far more important is to honestly define what we do know and to stick to those areas.
-The circle can be widened, but only slowly and over time.
+Our circle of competence can be widened, but only slowly and over time.
 Mistakes are most often made when straying from this discipline.

 * * *

 Circle of Competence applies outside of investing.

 Buffett describes the circle of competence of one of his business managers, a Russian immigrant with poor English who built the largest furniture store in Nebraska, thusly:

 I couldn’t have given her $200 million worth of Berkshire Hathaway stock when I bought the business because she doesn’t understand stock.
 She understands cash.
 She understands furniture.
 She understands real estate.
 She doesn’t understand stocks, so she doesn’t have anything to do with them.
 If you deal with Mrs. B in what I would call her circle of competence… She is going to buy 5,000 end tables this afternoon (if the price is right).
 She is going to buy 20 different carpets in odd lots, and everything else like that [snaps fingers] because she understands carpet.
 She wouldn’t buy 100 shares of General Motors if it was at 50 cents a share.